 Remember, each currency is traded relative to another currency, creating a pair.
 The following are heavily traded pairs and are therefore the most commonly used for speculative purposes.

 Note: when I day trade, I ONLY trade the EURUSD.
-I trade for about 1.5 to 2 hours per day, and you can see my full method on how to do it in the EURUSD Day Trading Course.
-The method can produce more than 2% per day in average profit.
+I trade for 1 to 2 hours per day, and you can see my full method on how to do it in the EURUSD Day Trading Course.

 The list above shows currency pairs that are used for both day trading and swing trading.
 This isn’t to say there isn’t movement or profit potential in other currency pairs that aren’t listed here.
 The list simply shows pairs that are heavily traded globally, and therefore acceptable for day or swing trading.